Adult Acne and Treatments

 Generally, with cystic acne, cortisone injections alone are not enough.
 We highly recommend a multi-faceted approach to include such treatments as chemical peels, PDT, laser and blue light, and prescription medications to best combat the effects of a chronic acne condition.

-Adult Acne Treatment Near You in NY, NJ, PA, and CT
+Adult Acne Treatment Near You in NY, NJ, PA, CT and FL

 At Schweiger Dermatology Group, our experienced, board-certified dermatologists offer customized treatment plans for adult acne.